shawnbrown/datatest/docs/api.rst

         suppressed but those that exceed the range will trigger a test failure.

-        .. note:: The "``/``" in this method's signature means that the preceding argument (*tolerance*) is a positional-only
+        .. note:: The "``tolerance, /,``" part of this method's signature means that *tolerance* is a positional-only parameter---it cannot be specified using keyword
-                  parameter---it cannot be specified using keyword syntax.
+                  syntax.

     .. automethod:: allowPercentDeviation